danirg15/var-ela-data-server/readme.md

 ANNOVAR is used to add extra information to the sample VCF files, like Gene annotations, references to multiple clinical databases, etc...

 # API
-XXXXX provides an REST API which is used by a web client like XXXXXX, to defined analyses, or perform searches in already completed analyses.
+This app provides an REST API which is used by a web client like [var-ela-app-server](https://gitlab.com/dani.rg15/var-ela-app-server ""), to defined analyses, or perform searches in already completed analyses.

 ##### Analysis
 * Create a new analysis.